melisgl/try/README.md

 [Concrete Events][4d5b] and the [Middle Layer of Events][2f9f] for ease of reference.

-Concrete event classes except [`TRIAL-START`][b664] are subclasses of hyphen-separated words in their name.
+Concrete event classes except [`TRIAL-START`][b664] are subclasses of the hyphen-separated words constituting their name.
 For example, [`UNEXPECTED-RESULT-FAILURE`][daeb] inherits from [`UNEXPECTED`][d6ad], [`RESULT`][231f], and [`FAILURE`][f92d], so it matches types such as `UNEXPECTED` or `(AND UNEXPECTED RESULT)`.